Eurovision 2023 won't be held in Ukraine; UK may step in - NewsBreak

 Eurovision 2023 won't be held in Ukraine; UK may step in

-GENEVA — (AP) — The organizer of the Eurovision Song Contest said Friday that it will start talks with the BBC on possibly holding next year's event in the U.K. after concluding that it can't be held in Ukraine.
-Kyiv said it disagreed with the decision and called for “additional negotiations.”
+The organizer of the Eurovision Song Contest said Friday that it will start talks with the BBC on possibly holding next year's event in the U.K. after concluding that it can't be held in Ukraine .

 The event is traditionally staged by the previous year's winner.
 Last month, Ukrainian band Kalush Orchestra won the 2022 contest, pushing Britain into the runner-up spot thanks to a surge of popular votes from viewers.
 The win buoyed Ukrainian spirits amid the Russian invasion.